-- Area 47 is the the best rated spa in Austria.
+- Area 47 is among the 3 best rated Spas in Austria.

 - There are parking spaces available in the vicinity.